 I had an incident with the ATM in the store - ask me later.

-We saw the bombed Kaiser-Wilhelm-Gedachtniskirche church
+We saw the bombed Kaiser-Wilhelm-Gedachtniskirche

 which has been kept from WWII, it's called "The